I HATE My Life (Get Your Life Back Now By Understanding 6 Feelings)

 Some people call it the forest or the trees.
 I just call it the light coming through, the light that's always been there.

 Anywhere you are in the world, you always have the ability to step back and notice it.

 It does take practice, but the more you can call the inherent goodness you already have to your full and present attention, the easier it will become in the long run.

 You've always been there.

-I think you're starting to love yourself again right now.
+I think you're starting to love yourself and your life again right now.